osanj/osanj.github.io/content/post/spring-dynamics-interpolation/index.md

 ![Time Mapping](data/mapping-sim-real-time.png)

 As you might have noticed the duration of the motion and therefore of the animation depends on the configuration of the parameters $$d$$, $$k$$ and now also on the real-time-mapping.
 Instead of trying to predict the duration, an event-based approach is more reasonable.
-This breaks the "traditional" concept of an interpolator ~~which is shown in the pseudo code at the beginning~~.
+This breaks the "traditional" concept of an interpolator which is shown in the pseudo code at the beginning.
 In the implementation the listener interface for the interpolator has an additional method which fires once the final position is reached.
 It can be found in [OnSpringUpdateListener.java](https://github.com/osanj/spring-interpolator/blob/master/interpolator/src/de/anotherblogger/rebuilt/OnSpringUpdateListener.java):

 * `onSpringUpdate` provides the receiver with the current normalized value to update the animation
 * `onSpringFinalPosition` notifies the receiver that the system is in an equilibrium and reached a position permanently (as long as the input value $$u$$ is not changed)